 Variations and add ins:

-- Instead of cocoa powder you can use cacao powder.
+- Instead of dutch-process cocoa powder you can use cacao powder.

 - Instead of the caramel sauce you could use a dairy free chocolate icing instead.

 - Feel free to add a few extra chocolate chips to the tops of these brownies before baking them to make them even sweeter.